spotipy-dev/spotipy/docs/index.rst

 Setting Up Your Application on Spotify Web API
 ----------------------------------------------
-.. note:: You must have a Spotify account to access these features.
+*You must have a Spotify account to access these features.*

 - Login to the Dashboard via your Spotify account
-.. note:: If this is your first time logging in, you will need to accept a user
-         agreement.
-After accepted, this should redirect you to a new page to create your first application.
 - From the Dashboard, click on `Create App`
 - Fill out the form with your specified *App Name*, *App Description*, *Website* (optional), *Redirect URI*